Turnkey Allergy Solution

 What type of allergy testing is performed?

 A simple finger prick blood test due to its accessibility, ease of administration, and ability to cover a diverse range of testing panels.
 Patients do NOT need to stop taking medications.
-Treatment is available for aero and environmental allergens while avoidance is recommended for food allergies.

 What is included in a Testing Kit?

 Blood collection card, requisition form, alcohol prep pad, finger prick lancet, 2×2 gauze, Band-Aid, and a detailed instruction card.
 There is also a complete picture in our Gallery.

 Our Combo Panel measures the body’s IgE response to 40 environmental and 28 dietary allergens.
 This panel was designed to place a higher emphasis on environmental allergens while still maintaining a robust dietary offering.
 We test for things like molds, tree pollens, grasses, weeds, animals and insects along with the most common foods.

 Who is most susceptible to allergies?